Rings in which one-sided strongly $\pi$-regular elements are strongly $\pi$-regular: Introduction

-Now, since it is known that a Dedekind-finite ring may not be right Dischinger, but a Dedekind-finite exchange ring is Dischinger, it is natural to ask which other classes of Dedekind rings are (one-sided) Dischinger.
-It is well-known that for any two elements $a$ and $b$ in ring $R$ such that $ab=1$ but $ba \neq 1$, then $ E_{ij}=b^i(1-ba)a^j$, where $i,j \in \mathbb{N}$ is an infinite set of matrix units.
-In view of this the rings in which nilpotent elements satisfy certain properties like form an ideal or a subring are always Dedekind-finite.
+where $F$ is a commutative ring with trivial idempotents, has only trivial idempotents.
+On the positive side, it was proved in \cite[Corollary 3.5]{Dit} that a Dedekind-finite exchange ring is a Dischinger ring.\\ Now, since it is known that a Dedekind-finite ring may not be right Dischinger, but a Dedekind-finite exchange ring is Dischinger, it is natural to ask which other classes of Dedekind rings are (one-sided) Dischinger.\\ It is well-known that if in a ring $R$ there exist $a$ and $b$ such that $ab=1$ but $ba \neq 1$, then $ E_{ij}=b^i(1-ba)a^j$, where $i,j \in \mathbb{N}$ is an infinite set of matrix units.
+In view of this, the rings in which nilpotent elements satisfy certain properties, such as, nilpotent elements form an ideal (such rings are called NI) or a subring (such rings are called NR), are always Dedekind-finite.
 Azumaya in \cite[Theorem 4]{Az} already proved that if $R$ has a bounded index of nilpotence, then every right strongly regular element is strongly regular.
 It is quite interesting to see under which conditions on the set of nilpotent elements one-sided strongly $\pi$-regular elements becomes strongly $\pi$-regular.
-Also, almost a decade ago, through private communication, Pace P.~Nielsen asked one of the authors whether, in NI rings or more generally, in rings in which the set of nilpotent elements is closed under addition or is right linearly McCoy, Does Dischinger's result holds locally?
+Also, almost a decade ago, through private communication, Nielsen asked one of the authors whether Dischinger's result holds locally in NI rings or more generally, in rings in which the set of nilpotent elements is closed under addition or ring is right linearly McCoy.
 Also, Azumaya (see \cite[Theorem 2]{Az}) proved that a right Noetherian ring is Dischinger.
-In light of these considerations, we may pose this question within the following well-known classes of Dedekind-finite rings: weakly semicommutative, one-sided duo, one-sided Goldie, one-sided Noetherian, NR, NI, UU, one-sided linearly McCoy rings, etc. We will answer all these questions in this paper.
-We also generalize the result of Azumaya \cite[Theorem 4]{Az} that rings with bounded index of nilpotence are Dischinger in Theorem \ref{D.GenAzumaya}.
-We also prove that any ring in which every nil subring is nilpotent is a Dischinger ring.
-Furthermore, we characterize the left and right zero-divisors, units, and nilpotent elements in the ring appearing in (1.3).
-We additionally show that the Dischinger property is not symmetric i.e., a left Dischinger ring need not be a right Dischinger ring.
-Finally, we raise several interesting questions for further investigation.
+In light of these considerations, we may pose this question in well-known classes of Dedekind-finite rings: weakly semicommutative, one-sided duo, one-sided Goldie, one-sided Noetherian, NI, etc. We also generalize the result of Azumaya \cite[Theorem 4]{Az} that rings with bounded index of nilpotence are Dischinger in Theorem \ref{D.GenAzumaya}.
+Also, by characterizing units, nilpotents, zero-divisors, etc.\ in the ring appearing in (1.3), we can show that a large number of properties do not yield the Dischinger condition, such as, NR, UU (rings in which units are unipotent), one-sided linearly McCoy, etc. Also, we prove that rings of the form (1.3) helps us to answer that Dischinger condition is not left-right symmetric i.e., one-sided Dischinger ring may not be Dischinger.
+In the end, we also raise several interesting questions for further investigation.